 - It’s possible that your local set up will not 100% replicate your live hosting environment and in some cases that could cause unexpected behaviour. e.g. different versions of PHP, Apache vs. NGINX etc

 Use a subdomain or other testing domain

-This is very similar to the concept of making a local development version, except that instead of making the copy locally, it will be a live site on the internet
+This is very similar to the concept of making a local development version, except that instead of making the copy locally on your computer, it will be a live site on the internet

 - In some cases, moving files between folders on the same server is easier than back and forth between local and live.

 - Your server environment for both the live and development version would be the same.

 - You have to either delete it afterwards, or maintain it as you would a normal site, since it’s accessible via the internet, therefore susceptible to hackers etc

 Use the staging feature of your webhost

 Some webhosts provide the awesome feature of one-click staging environments.
 At the click of a button, they copy your website to a special staging URL where you can make your changes.
 It’s an automated equivalent to the previous option, but much easier.
 Often, there will also be an easy way to push the changes you made, back to your live site.

 Some webhosts that provide this feature are: FlyWheel, WP Engine, Kinsta, Cloudways and Siteground.